data543/y2mate/README.md

 # Instagram Video Downloader - Full Stack Project

-This is a full-stack Instagram video downloader application with a React frontend and an Express backend using Puppeteer for scraping Instagram reel metadata and video URLs.
+This project is a full-stack Instagram video downloader application with a React frontend and an Express backend using Puppeteer for scraping Instagram reel metadata and video URLs.

 ---